Mean-field equilibrium price formation with exponential utility: Conclusion and discussions

 In this paper, we studied a problem of equilibrium price formation among many investors with exponential utility.
 We allowed the agents to be heterogeneous in their initial wealth, risk-averseness parameter, as well as stochastic liability at the terminal time.
 We showed that the equilibrium risk-premium process of risky stocks is characterized by the solution to a novel mean-field BSDE, whose driver has quadratic growth both in the stochastic integrands and in their conditional expectations.
 We proved the existence of a solution to the mean-field BSDE under several conditions and showed that the resultant risk-premium process actually clears the market in the large population limit.

-There are several directions for further research.
-We can likely to extend the proposed technique to study the mean-field price formation with consumptions and also for different utilities.
+Let us point out several directions for further research.
+Extending the proposed technique to the price formation with consumptions or different interactions among the agents is an important research topic.
 Applications to macroeconomic models in the presence of production may also be possible.
-The novel mean-field BSDE $(\ref{mfg-BSDE-org})$ also deserves further study.
-The same type of BSDEs are likely to appear in similar and more general applications of the proposed method.
+Finally, the novel mean-field BSDE $(\ref{mfg-BSDE-org})$ deserves further investigations to relax its well-posedness conditions.
+The same type of BSDEs are expected to appear in various applications of MFGs and the martingale method~\cite{Hu-Imkeller}.